owen151128/owen151128/README.md

 - 🔭 I’m currently working on [Everspin](https://everspin.global/)

-- 🌱 I’m currently learning Dart and Flutter, GO and LLVM!

 - ❓ Ask me about anything related to Android security stack and related technologies